close

 Words: 1153|Pages: 3|6 min read

-It is easy to think that many parents are merely supporting their children in their sporting events, but often times this isn’t the case.
+It is easy to think that many parents are merely supporting their children in their sporting events, but oftentimes this isn’t the case.
 There have been many instances when I went to sporting events, namely wrestling matches, and saw a parent yell at their kid because they lost a match or didn’t make the proper move.
-In these instances one has to wonder if the sport is really fun for the child or are they merely trying to appease his/her parents.
+In these instances, one has to wonder if the sport is really fun for the child or are they merely trying to appease his/her parents.
 Would the child be able to quit the sport without upsetting the parent?
-Are the parent’s hoping they can groom their child into a professional athlete?
-The answer to all of these questions are yes.
-Almost every week you can google a story about some parent going ballistic at a child’s sporting event and either yelling and/or fighting the coach or getting into an altercation with another parent.
-According to a survey USA took a poll of 500 parents in Indianapolis, IN in 2001 regarding parent violence in youth sport and 55 percent of parents say they have witnessed other parents engaging in verbal abuse at youth sporting events (Morrison, 2001).
+Are the parents hoping they can groom their child into a professional athlete?
+The answer to all of these questions is yes.
+Almost every week you can Google a story about some parent going ballistic at a child’s sporting event and either yelling and/or fighting the coach or getting into an altercation with another parent.
+According to a survey conducted by USA Today, a poll of 500 parents in Indianapolis, IN in 2001 regarding parent violence in youth sports showed that 55 percent of parents say they have witnessed other parents engaging in verbal abuse at youth sporting events (Morrison, 2001).
 In this same survey, 21 percent say they have witnessed a physical altercation between other parents at youth sporting events (Morrison, 2001).
-Based on these statistics, one can clearly surmise that the parents are taking the sports a bit more seriously than the children.
-It proves my notion as well as the notion of many others that the parents who push their children too hard in sports have an ulterior motive and don’t merely want their children to be in sports to gain sportsmanship and athleticism.
+These statistics highlight how deeply ingrained the competitive nature is among parents, often overshadowing the child's enjoyment and growth in sports.

 Aside from the parents and their affiliation with the sporting events, there are dire physical dangers that a child may face in competitive sports.
 Just recently, there has been great debate on the concussions that youth can face during football and how these concussions can have lasting effects long into adulthood.
-Roughly half a million ER visits for concussions occurred among 8- to 19-year-olds between 2001 and 2005 (Boyles).
-And of these half a million, ER visits surrounding concussions, about half were sports-related, and 40% of sports-related concussions involved children between the ages of 8 and 13 (Boyles).
+Roughly half a million ER visits for concussions occurred among 8- to 19-year-olds between 2001 and 2005 (Boyles, 2007).
+Of these half a million ER visits surrounding concussions, about half were sports-related, and 40% of sports-related concussions involved children between the ages of 8 and 13 (Boyles, 2007).
 These statistics show the seriousness associated with youth sports.
 However, what these statistics don’t take into account are the youth who go untreated for their concussion.
-They are often times told by overbearing and highly competitive parents to just shake it off.
+They are oftentimes told by overbearing and highly competitive parents to just shake it off.
 The dangers associated with this are that these untreated concussions can lead to traumatic brain injuries and even death.
 Despite the mounting evidence on the physical dangers associated with competitive sports in children, parents continue to spend thousands per year to ensure that their child is able to compete.
+It is crucial for parents to weigh the benefits of sports against the potential risks, ensuring that safety measures are always a priority.

 For the children who are lucky enough to not suffer serious physical injury during their competitive sporting events, one has to wonder what the constant competition and/or overly competitive parents are doing to them psychologically.
 As stated before, a survey in Indianapolis has witnessed 55 percent of the parents in the survey engaged in verbal altercations at youth sporting events.
-But what happens when the child gets home and the parent feel that his/her daughter should’ve made the winning basket or that his/her son should have hit a home run.
+But what happens when the child gets home and the parent feels that his/her daughter should’ve made the winning basket or that his/her son should have hit a home run?
 I find it very plausible that the verbal abuse doesn’t end on the field for some parents.
 They have so much at stake at every game they are putting tremendous amounts of pressure on their children to perform well.
-They want their children to win and when they don’t the parents easily find fault in the child’s performance.
+They want their children to win and when they don’t, the parents easily find fault in the child’s performance.
 The child that is constantly hearing how they are inadequate because they aren’t good at making three-point shots or the child who isn’t the fastest person on the track team is made to feel inferior.
 They soon learn that the competition is more than a fun sporting game.
 They see it as a way to make their parents proud.
 And let’s not forget about the rivalry among the athletes.
-If a parent is constantly raving on a teammate and not their own child that child may develop resentment towards that other teammate.
-The children aren’t being allowed to have fun in these sporting events, instead they are taking psychological abuse that can have lasting effects into adulthood.
+If a parent is constantly raving about a teammate and not their own child, that child may develop resentment towards that other teammate.
+The children aren’t being allowed to have fun in these sporting events; instead, they are taking psychological abuse that can have lasting effects into adulthood.
+The long-term impact of such pressure can lead to anxiety, depression, and a negative self-image, affecting their overall well-being.

 Get a custom paper now from our expert writers.